 Operating as a Registered Business?
 The Tax Pain Has Only Just Begun…

 If you’re operating as a registered business (ie, filing an IR4 at year-end and registered with Companies Office), the real tax pain sets in shortly after you realise that everything you did for your personal tax obligations must also be done again for your registered business.
 This means that you’ll have to file that IR4 and all of the other forms that accompany your business operations.

-It’s actually a common misconception that you need to operate as a registered business in order to earn an income as a freelancer, contractor, independent consultant, or sole trader.
-In most instances, registering as a business is unnecessary and will only add to your workload, costs, and admin.
-If you employ people and therefore need payroll services, or if you’re running inventory for your business, then it’s probably best that you do operate as a registered business.
-However, for many people, this can only prove to make all of the tax deadlines even more stressful.
+For self-employed contractors, freelancers, and sole traders, this pain is often unnecessary.
+It’s a common misconception that you need to operate as a registered business in order to earn self-employed income.
+In most instances, registering as a business isn’t required and will only add to your workload, costs, and admin.
+If you employ people and therefore need payroll services, or if you’re running inventory for your business, then it’s probably best that you do operate as a registered business; however, for many people, this can only prove to make all of the tax deadlines even more stressful.

 How Hnry Helps